 In 1715, there was another rising, with the Jacobites aiming to get James’s son, James Francis Edward Stuart on the throne.
 The Earl of Mar proclaimed for James VIII and III at Braemar, and at first the Rising was successful, with the Jacobites holding several places, including Dundee.
 Their success was not to last, and by the time James Francis arrived in Scotland in December, the momentum had been lost.
 He visited a few places, including Dundee, in an attempt to spur people on, but soon, acknowledging that things had not worked out, he returned to France.

 Following the 1715 Rising a number of Jacobite supporters lost their positions including Mr Wedderburn, the Clerk of Dundee.
 However, this did not stop his son John Wedderburn, revealing himself to be just as loyal to the Jacobite cause as his father had been when the 1745 Rising began.
 He fought with the Jacobites at Falkirk Muir and Culloden, and at the end of the latter he was arrested and moved to London for a trial.

 His signature recorded on tax receipts he collected for the Jacobites condemned him and he was sentenced to death.
 His young son rode to London to ask their contacts there for help in pleading for his fathers life, but tensions were high, and he was refused by them.
 His son also tried to convince John to dress up as a woman and attempt to escape from prison but John refused to do so.
 Afters months in capture John was hanged, drawn and quartered at the end of 1746.

 These are just a couple of stories about the Jacobites and Dundee but we are sure there are plenty more to be found.

-We hope you enjoyed this short insight into Viscount Dundee.
-As always please like, share, tweet and comment.
+We hope you enjoyed this post.
+As always please like, share, comment and tweet.

 All the best, The Culloden Team